juneunjaypark/juneunjaypark/content/project/example/index.md

   focal_point: Smart
 ---

 Praat is one of the powerful tools in linguistic research, allowing researchers to easily analyze voice data.
+We can extract multiple input variables for prediction and classification in machine learning.